f3mf/gdo/docs/knowledge-organization/formal-model.md

 ## Reuse of referencing ontologies

-CiTO

-HiCO

-PROV-O

-## Formal model
+CiTO, HiCO, PROV-O where reused for the interpretation acts extracted from the three scholars' publications where most of the intermedial relations has been pointed out.

-### Formal model for <em>Il Giuoco dell'Oca</em> and the related items, according to LRMOO and RDA ontologies
+## Formal model for <em>Il Giuoco dell'Oca</em> and the related items, according to LRMOO and RDA ontologies

+The model formalizes three key aspects of the observed domain: 1) the description of the novel; 2) the description of items connected to the novel’s content; 3) the relation’s types (i.e. between text and items, between chapters, and object-object).
+<br>Each item, including Sanguineti's text, is described in its possible implemented entity in WEMI levels, following FRBR model, to which the relative alignment with the RDA classes corresponds.

 ![](../data/diagrams/formal-model-wemi.svg)

-### Formal model for the intermedial relations connecting text and items
+## Formal model for the intermedial relations, including interpretation acts

+All relationships were modeled integrating LRMoo, CIDOC CRM, and RDA to achieve more granularity.
+Intermedial relations were divided into three subcategories: media transposition, media combination, and media reference.
+Each category concerns two different media considered under the perspective of WEMI levels and related by a specific connection.

 ![](../data/diagrams/formal-model-relations.svg)

+## An example of integrated modelisation: WEMI levels, relations and interpretation act.

+The example below formalizes the description of <em>Just what is it that makes today's homes so different, so appealing?</em>, a collage by Richard Hamilton, described within the chapter LXXXVIII and its relationships with the comics <em>Young Romance</em>.

 ![](../data/diagrams/example-just-what.svg)